“Bring me some brioche! Don’t tell me how much butter is in it!” is what everyone told me before my brioche-making class.

 We ended up kneading for a good forty-five minutes.
 It was quite the workout.

-“We’re earning this bread!” was the rallying cry, but everyone knew that the amount of calories in our brioche could only be walked off by doing one of those 100K ultra marathons where people run through a desert for a week, and even then, it would be close.
+“We’re earning this bread!” was the rallying cry, but everyone knew that the amount of calories in our brioche could only be burned off by doing one of those 100K ultra marathons, and even then, it would be close.

 One student asked the instructor if there was a risk of over-kneading our dough.

 “It’s almost impossible to over-knead by hand,” she said.
 “If you were kneading dough in a mixer and you left it for too long, then you’d risk over-kneading it.
 But kneading by hand, you’ll be fine.”

 She added, “In all the years I’ve been teaching, I’ve only had two students over-knead bread by hand.
 It was a father-in-law and a son-in-law.
 In a pizza class.
 The whole family was taking it.”

 She paused for a moment.
 “What they were working out, it was bigger than the dough.”